 PNAE is a five-map, boss-rush dungeon where you're having to face-off against 5 unique bosses within the tight time limit of 15 minutes.
 ANY class can enter it.
 Your character will undergo a transformation during the time you're inside PNAE.
-You will take the form of the NPC, Ayame.
+You will take the form of Ayame.
 Ayame has a really fun kit of skills at her disposal.
-After getting acquainted with what the character can do, I've learned that it is just bearly passable to have a minimum of 9% Boss Damage at the low level of 144.
 The clear time can vary between 45 minutes to over an hour to complete all seven entries.
-The familiars you want to have are Surgeon Eye, Blue Ribboned Pig, Leprechaun, and Goby.
-They're used to help speed through the first two rounds of PNAE.
-The reason they're used over any other is that familiars like these lack attack animations, and because of that little detail they are able to deal many more attacks over a short amount of time.
 You can enter up to seven times daily to receive a total of 208.6mil EXP.
 All five maps have Burning Field effect, so it's possible to get 417.3mil EXP.
-Do you know what's better?
-2x coupons/events stack.
-Normal Amount + max Burning Field + 2x coupon + Cash Shop/Reward Shop 2x coupon + 2x event = 1.043bil EXP.
+You can stack events/2x coupons/potions.

 The first stage features Mikagami, who is a re-skinned Dodo.
-The fight itself demands hits over damage, so bring along a familiar.
-The second stage features Renka who is a beautiful, silent katana-swinging girl and five mobs with different coloured robes.
+The fight itself demands hits over damage, so bring along a familiar and make sure it latches onto the boss while hitting it with Gunpowder Blossom.
+Tap the skill three times for best result (1-2-3-pause).
+The second stage features Renka who is a beautiful, silent katana-swinging girl and five mobs with different coloured outfits.
 Your goal in this fight is to deal with all five mobs (who have the same gimmick as Mikagami) while fighting Renka.
+Use entire link of Gunpowder Blossom - Link.
 You cannot move onto the next stage until all enemies are eliminated.
-Also, all fights after the second stage demand damage (meaning no more gimmick).
-The third stage features Oura Shogun, who is a large male spear-wielder.
+All fights after the second stage demand damage (meaning no more gimmick, but stick to the 1-2-3-pause method to save time).
+The third stage features Oura Shogun who is a large, male trident-wielder.
 This guy can be annoying, especially if you're in a corner.
-He has a tendency to get into a loop where he shoves you to the side, effectively stun-locking you.
+He has a tendency to loop where he shoves you to the side to effectively stun-lock you.
 The fourth stage features Miroku who is a male, dark priest-looking boss.
 He is super beefy in the HP department.
 Your goal is to have your back completely against the wall and then immediately trigger the use of the Iron Flower Gun skill by pressing it once.
-After it's been triggered, mash that skill as fast as you can to deal "Tons of Damage" at high speed to completely gut Miroku's health bar.
+After it's been triggered, mash that skill as fast as you can to deal "Tons of Damage" to completely gut Miroku's HP bar.
 The last stage is against Princess No's Alter Ego.
 The goal of this fight is to stay out of her reach while using damaging skills on her.
-If she can't reach you, she disappears and reappears in the air then immediately falls to the ground, dealing half of your HP.
-You can dodge this ability by simply jumping on the frame where she hits the ground.
+If she can't reach you, she disappears and reappears in the air then immediately falls to the ground, dealing half of your max HP.
+You can dodge this ability by jumping in the air before she hits the ground.
 If you get too close to her, she will inflict your character with up to three debuff/status ailments.

 1.)
-A direction control reversal debuff that lasts 30 seconds.
+A reverse control debuff that lasts 30 seconds.

 2.)
-A freeze/slow effect that visually turns your character blue and prevents your character from moving.
-There's a funny thing that happens when your character is unable to walk in either direction.
+A slow/freeze effect that visually turns your character blue and prevents your character from moving.
+There's a funny thing that happens when your character gets hit by this.
 When you hold either the left or right keys and then jump, your character will be flung backward a significant distance.

 3.)
-A damage-over-time ailment that ticks down 1500 HP per second.
-Thankfully it is removable with All-Cure potions.
+A damage-over-time ailment that deals 1500 HP per second.
+Thankfully, it is removable with All-Cure potions.